charujain10/meal-magic-dash-18/README.md

 MealFlow — Smart Meal Planning Assistant

 MealFlow is an intelligent meal-planning tool designed to help users plan their weekly meals faster and smarter based on their diet, cooking time, and pantry ingredients.
+It plans meals faster and smarter by combining personalized meal planning and have an AI-powered chatbot assistant.
 It removes the stress of decision-making and reduces food waste by generating optimized, personalized meal plans in minutes.

 🚀 Demo